 She also explains that part of the change in the Merovingian was becoming less than “morally upright” …

 Of course, that’s only part of the Merovingian’s problem.
 We explore the rest on his profile page.

-In his dedication to “finding the one,” Morpheus removed himself from intimate relationships:
+Likewise, in his dedication to “finding the one,” Morpheus removed himself from an intimate relationship: